-It's crucial that your business plan states your business concept and value proposition, which is the clear articulation of why customers should choose your solution over that of your competitors.
+A key component of your business plan is your business concept and value proposition, which is the clear articulation of why customers should choose your solution over that of your competitors.

-Since this section of the business plan on developing your business concept and positioning your value proposition follows the executive summary and company history, readers should already have a general idea of what your company does, who it's for, and what your long-term goals are for the business.
+This section of the plan for developing your business concept and positioning your value proposition follows the executive summary and company history, so readers should already have a general idea of what your company does, who it's for, and what your long-term goals are for the business.

 The business concept comprises your vision of the company, explaining the value your product or service will bring to the customer, why you are especially qualified to offer it, as well describing your offering's uniqueness and growth potential within your industry.

-This, in turn, enables you, as well as interested parties and potential investors to research and analyze the concept for feasibility, both from a market and financial perspective.
-Keep in mind that everything in your business plan must clearly relate back to the value and benefits your product or service provides your target customers.
+This section enables you, as well as interested parties and potential investors, to research and analyze the concept for feasibility, both from a market and financial perspective.
+Keep in mind that everything in your business plan must relate back to the value and benefits your product or service provides to your target customers.

 The Feasibility Test

 Think of a feasibility test as a reality check for your business idea.
-The goal of conducting a feasibility test is to prove to yourself and your team or investors that there's relative certainty of your product or service being successful within your industry.
+The goal of conducting a feasibility test is to prove to yourself and your team or investors the probability of your product or service being successful within your industry.

-A feasibility test should be designed to be as low-cost as possible and should revolve around creating a Minimum Viable Product (MVP) or simple proof of concept, that communicates the most simple, basic value propositions of your future product or service.
+A feasibility test should be as low-cost as possible and should revolve around creating a Minimum Viable Product (MVP) or simple proof of concept, which communicates the most simple, basic value propositions of your future product or service.